ACEsuit/mace/README.md

 pre-commit install
 ```

-The second line will initialise `pre-commit` to automaticaly run code checks on commit.
+The second line will initialise `pre-commit` to automatically run code checks on commit.
 We have CI set up to check this, but we _highly_ recommend that you run those commands
 before you commit (and push) to avoid accidentally committing bad code.